coop-columb/heart-disease-mlp/docs/README.md

 4. **Process Documentation**:
    - Changes and fixes are documented in fixes_documentation.md
    - Security and authentication procedures are documented
-   - Backup and recovery procedures are documented
+   - Backup and recovery procedures are documented in backup_recovery.md
+   - Environment configuration is documented in environment_config.md
    - Deployment workflows are documented

 5. **Integration Documentation**: